mozilla/fxa-scrypt-helper/awsboxen/README.txt

-This directory specifies how to deploy server-storage into AWS.
+This directory specifies how to deploy scrypt-helper into AWS.
 You'll need "awsboxen" to interpret and act on these instructions.

   https://github.com/mozilla/awsboxen